-Activity: Feature and explanation: System and monitor Feature: Standby are on, but nothing is displayed on the screen.
+Activity: Feature and explanation:

+System and monitor Feature: Standby

+are on, but nothing is displayed on the screen.
 This is a normal activity of the Standby feature.
 To exit Standby, use any of the devices your computer checks for activity.
 For information about these checked devices, see "Standby" on page 24.

-Delay before mouse works.
-Feature: Standby When your computer comes out of Standby, and the desktop reappears, it may take a few seconds for the mouse to become active.
-Computer waits before turning off.
-Feature: Rapid Resume It can take up to several seconds before Rapid Resume saves the desktop and turns off the computer.
+Delay before mouse Feature: Standby

+works.
+When your computer comes out of Standby, and the desktop reappears, it may take a few seconds for the mouse to become active.

+Computer waits Feature: Rapid Resume

+before turning off.
+It can take up to several seconds before Rapid Resume saves the desktop and turns off the computer.